 Using a value-based approach, salespeople listen to an account’s problems and needs.
-In turn, they respond with how their product will directly improve the company’s bottom line and solve the issues affecting the account’s performance.
+In turn, they respond with an explanation of how their product will directly improve the company’s bottom line and solve the issues affecting the account’s performance.

-Specifically addressing issues like revenue growth, cost savings, and productivity increases, among others, drives the point that your company is in the best position to help, additionally, mentioning things like customer success support emphasizes that your business is willing to go the extra mile to ensure your customers are happy.
+Specifically addressing issues like revenue growth, cost savings, and productivity increases, among others, emphasizes the point that your company is in the best position to help.
+Additionally, mentioning things like customer success support emphasizes that your business is willing to go the extra mile to ensure your customers are happy.

 Key Benefits of Value-Based Sales

-- It communicates the specific ways your organization can benefit theirs.
+- Communicates the specific ways your organization can benefit theirs.

 - Outlines how a future B2B relationship may look between your organizations.